-Section 1 Legislative Compliance Page 3 Section 2 Principles Page 3 Section 3 Identification, Assessment and Provision Page 4 Section 4 A Graduated Approach Assess, Plan, Do, Review Page 6 Section 5 Monitoring Pupils with SEND Page 6 Section 6 Criteria for exiting SEND Support Page 7 Section 7 Supporting Pupils and Families Page 7 Section 8 Monitoring and Evaluating of SEND Page 9 Section 9 Roles and Responsibilities Page 10 Section 10 Storing and Managing Information Page 12 Section 11 Bullying Page 12 Section 12 Complaints Procedure Page 12
+Section Title Page No.

+Section 1 Legislative Compliance 3

+Section 2 Principles 3

+Section 3 Identification, Assessment and Provision 4

+Section 4 A Graduated Approach Assess, Plan, Do, Review 5

+Section 5 Monitoring Pupils with SEND 6

+Section 6 Criteria for exiting SEND Support 6

+Section 7 Supporting Pupils and Families 6

+Section 8 Monitoring and Evaluating of SEND 8

+Section 9 Roles and Responsibilities 9

+Section 10 Storing and Managing Information 10

+Section 11 Bullying 11

+Section 12 Complaints Procedure 11

 The Inclusion Policy has been approved by the Trustees of the Inclusive Multi Academy Trust.
-Please also refer to the IMAT Equality Plan, the Anti-Bullying Policy, and the Complaints Policy.
-In addition, please refer to each schools' local documents: the Accessibility Plan and the SEND Information Report.
+Please also refer to the Trust Equality Plan, the Anti-Bullying Policy, and the Complaints Policy.
+In addition, please refer to the schools' local documents: the Accessibility Plan and the SEND Information Report.

-Legislative Compliance
+Legislative compliance

-This policy complies with the guidance given in Statutory Instrument: Special Educational Needs (Information) Regulations (Clause 64).
+This policy complies with the guidance given in Statutory Instrument: Special Educational Needs and Disability Regulations 1st September 2014.
 It has been written as guidance for staff, parents or carers and children with reference to the following guidance and documents:

-- SEND Code of Practice (which takes account of the SEND provisions of the SEND and Disability Act 2001) September 2014 - Ofsted Section 5 Inspection Framework August 2016 - Ofsted SEND Review 2010 "A Statement is not enough" - Equality Act 2010 - Education Bill 2011 - Children and Families Act 2014
+- SEND Code of Practice (which takes account of the SEND provisions of the SEND and Disability Act 2001) September 2014 (updated May 2015) - Ofsted Section 5 Inspection Framework September 2019 - Ofsted SEND Review 2010 "A Statement is not enough" - Equality Act 2010 - Education Bill 2011 - Children and Families Act 2014

 Each school in the academy has a named SENDCo.
-The current SENDCo for each school and the IMAT is Elisabeth Butler.
+The current SENDCo for each school and the Inclusive MAT is Elisabeth Butler.
 The SENDCo had more than 12 months experience of doing the role previous to 1st September 2008 and therefore it is not statutory for her to take the NASENDCo (National Award for SEND) Award.
 The SENDCo is a member of the central Trust team and attends the Senior Leadership Team meetings at each school when possible.

-Contact details:
+Contact details: Senco@beechfield.herts.sch.uk Senco@cherrytree.herts.sch.uk Senco@lhaines.herts.sch.uk

-Senco@beechfield.herts.sch.uk

-Senco@cherrytree.herts.sch.uk

-Senco@lhaines.herts.sch.uk